attrindade/simple-habit-tracker/README.md

-# The Super Simple CLI Habit Tracker
+# Super Simple CLI Habit Tracker
 A super simple habit tracker, made for my learning purposes with python.

 This project is not finished yet.